vgmstream/vgmstream/doc/BUILD.md

   ```
 - take the .dlls from celt-x.x.x/libcelt/.libs, and rename libcelt.dll to libcelt-0061.dll and libcelt-0110.dll respectively.
 - Finally the includes. libcelt gives "celt.h" "celt_types.h" "celt_header.h", but since we renamed a few functions we have a simpler custom .h with minimal renamed symbols.

+### maiatrac3plus
+This lib was used as an alternate for ATRAC3PLUS decoding.
+Now this is handled by FFmpeg, though some code remains for now.

+It was a straight-up decompilation from Sony's libs, without any clean-up or actual reverse engineering, thus legally and morally dubious.

+It doesn't do encoder delay properly, but on the other hand decoding is 100% accurate unlike FFmpeg (probably inaudible though).

+So, don't use it unless you have a very good reason.